All Episodes

 We're waiting for the AP to put the blame on hot weather.

-They blame snowstorms in January and February, and now blame the hot weather.
+They blame snowstorms in January and February.

-I mean, I don't know about you, folks, but where I live, local news personalities, journalists, and reporters are going out and interviewing officials and authorities who are saying stay in a cool place and drink lots of Fluids because it's very hot out there.
+I mean, I don't know about you, folks, but where I live, local news personalities, journalists, and reporters are going out and interviewing officials and authorities who are saying stay in a cool place and drink lots of fluids because it's very hot out there.

 Yeah, it's August.